Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Methods

 \subsection{TreeSHAP Explanation}

-TreeSHAP is an extension of SHAP (SHapley Additive exPlanations) method which elucidates the prediction or output of Machine Learning algorithms by computing Shapley values for a given data instance that delineates what is the sum of contributions from it’s individual feature variables \citep{SHAP, TreeSHAP}.
-It is a game theoretic approach instigated as a fast and model-specific alternative to KernelSHAP for decision tree based algorithms.
+TreeSHAP is an extension of the SHAP (SHapley Additive exPlanations) method which elucidates the prediction or output of Machine Learning algorithms by computing Shapley values for a given data instance that delineates what is the sum of contributions from its individual feature variables \citep{SHAP, TreeSHAP}.
+It is a game theoretic approach instigated as a fast and model-specific alternative to KernelSHAP for decision tree-based algorithms.
 Shapley values, a coalitional game theory technique, illustrates how to allocate the prediction of individual instances among the characteristics in a fair manner.
 Shapley values are computed as \citep{Shapely-values};

-Here, $f(x)$ denotes prediction function of Machine Learning classifier and $M$ stands for total number of features.$S$ represents any subset of features that doesn’t include the $i-th$ feature and $|S|$ is the size of that subset.
+Here, $f(x)$ denotes the prediction function of the Machine Learning classifier, and $M$ stands for the total number of features.$S$ represent any subset of features that doesn’t include the $i-th$ feature and $|S|$ is the size of that subset.

-In our study, we have incorporated TreeSHAP method for analyzing the predictions of Extreme Gradient Boosting algorithm to solve the blackbox issue of machine learning algorithms in a motivation to build Explainable Artificial Intelligence based solution along with identifying which of the features corroborates mostly an effective classification of Landslide Susceptibility.
+In our study, we have incorporated the TreeSHAP method for analyzing the predictions of the Extreme Gradient Boosting algorithm to solve the black-box issue of machine learning algorithms in a motivation to build an Explainable Artificial Intelligence based solution along with identifying which of the features corroborates mostly an effective classification of Landslide Susceptibility.